tardate/LittleArduinoProjects/BoldportClub/QSOPBreakout/SolarPendulum/README.md

 Rear of the board is where the coil is to ba attached.
 Only five bodge wires required, and they provided some fine pitch soldering practice!

 ![construction_2](./assets/construction_2.jpg?raw=true)

+The coil in the final build is an air coil perhaps 100+ turns of 0.2mm enamelled winding wire, with a coil diameter of 16mm and width of 5mm.
+With my LCR45 meter, it measures at 248µH, 3.6Ω (DC).

 With coil attached..